licenseware/licenseware-sdk-v2/README.md

 - `make dev` - start application with hot reload;
 - `make worker` - start dramatiq worker;
 - `make test` - run all unit tests.
-- `make dev-docs` - start [`pdoc3`](https://pdoc3.github.io/pdoc/) documentation server, which auto generates documentation from markdown doc strings to html.
+- `make dev-docs` - this command will start a pdoc3 http server use for viewing and updating documentation for the app created;
+- `make docs` - this command will generate html docs based on docstrings provided in the app;
+- `make dev-sdk-docs` - this command will start a pdoc3 http server use for viewing and updating licenseware sdk documentation for the app created;
+- `make sdk-docs` - this command will generate html docs based on docstrings provided in the app;

-- `make docs` - generate `docs` folder with all documantation generated in html format (can be added later to github pages `github.io/python3-licenseware-sdk-docs`)
+Documentation generated can be added later to github pages.

-Documentation automatically generated with [`pdoc3`](https://pdoc3.github.io/pdoc/).
+See more about documentation creation here [`pdoc3`](https://pdoc3.github.io/pdoc/).